guardian/atoms-rendering/README.md

 Publishing is triggered by merging the auto-generated Version Packages PR that changesets manages.

-Once complete, you can update the version of `@guardian/atoms-rendering` in any consuming project to see the changes
+Once complete, you can update the version of `@guardian/atoms-rendering` in any consuming project to see the changes.

 ## Snyk Code Scanning